 Searching for that perfect pasta salad side dish to bring to a potluck or eat with your sandwich?
 This Sweet & Salty Rainbow Orzo Salad is delicious, beautiful, and adaptable.

-Without a doubt one of my all-time favorite vegetarian pasta recipes, it hits ALL the right notes.
+Without a doubt one of my all-time favorite vegetarian pasta salad recipes (see also: this Bow Tie Pasta Salad with Roasted Tomatoes), it hits ALL the right notes.
 Fragrant and colorful.
 Sweet and salty.
 Crunchy and chewy.
 Check, check, check!

 This recipe is a refreshing and vibrant take on pasta salad, pairing sweet peas and raisins with salty olives and red onion for a bright burst of flavor.
 All mixed with orzo, which makes the pasta to dressing ratio next-level delicious!

-Plus, as a busy mom who can’t resist a gourmet meal, I love a simple yet delicious salad like this that can be prepped at the start of the week and enjoyed cold right out of the fridge throughout.
+Plus, as a busy mom who wants bold flavor, I love a simple yet delicious salad like this that can be prepped at the start of the week and enjoyed cold right out of the fridge throughout.

-- Peas.
 I usually use frozen peas, as I always have them in my freezer, but you can also use canned peas.
+I cook them in a tiny bit of sugar to enhance their natural sweetness, but you can absolutely omit the sugar.

 Rainbow Orzo Salad Tips and Tricks

-Boil for 8-10 minutes, stirring occasionally so that the orzo does not stick together.
-After 8 minutes, strain the orzo.
-It’s best to dress the orzo within ten minutes, before it has a chance to stick together.
+It’s best to dress the orzo within ten minutes after cooking it, before it has a chance to stick together.
 This recipe comes together quickly, so this won’t be an issue here.

 Bear in mind the orzo is small, so make sure the holes in your colander are small enough to contain the orzo.
 You may want to use a sieve.